techvet/techvet.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 Hello!
 My name is Gabriel and I'm a software developer.
-My main area's of focus are web applicaiton development, security, test automation and DevOps.
+My main area's of focus are web application development, security, test automation and DevOps.

 ## Things I use: